DrizlyInc/cookiecutter-docker-science/{{ cookiecutter.project_slug }}/README.md

 This section shows how we develop with the created Docker container.

+### Drizly specific

+If you want to use code that you wrote in the {{cookiecutter.project_slug}} directory (if you wanted to use the model or custom scorer you wrote there for instance) you can run pip install -e . and it will load your modules.
+You will have to restart your python kernel to see the change.

 ### Edit source code

 Most of the source codes of this project, `{{ cookiecutter.project_name }}` are stored in the `{{ cookiecutter.project_slug }}` directory.